State-of-the-art NMR equipment arrives at Bucknell

 The new instruments, made possible in part by a $475,000 National Science Foundation grant authored by David Rovnyak, assistant professor of chemistry, and other Bucknell faculty, place Bucknell in select company.
 Bucknell is one of three undergraduate universities in the country to have such sophisticated instrumentation.

-The new instruments replace a 14-year-old 300 MHz instrument that had provided hundreds of students with hands-on experiences using modern chemistry techniques.
+Hands-on experiences The new instruments replace a 14-year-old 300 MHz instrument that had provided hundreds of students with hands-on experiences using modern chemistry techniques.
 Data from the instrument had been featured in numerous peer-reviewed research papers.

 But Brian Breczinski, NMR, computer and instrument specialist, said the time had come to move to the newer, more capable instruments that were unveiled Wednesday.